-The Board will meet a minimum of four (4) meetings per year, with the following year's Board Annual Calendar agreed by the Board at the December board meeting annually.
-A Board meeting can be convened under the RBHS Constitution when any two directors or the Chairperson so requests.
+The Board will meet a minimum of four (4) meetings per year, with the following year's Board Annual Calendar agreed by the Board at the finalboard meeting annually.
+A Board meeting can be convened under the RBHS Constitution when any two Directors or the Chair so requests.
 In such situations, a minimum of seven days' notice must be given unless it is an emergency meeting.
 While it is anticipated that these will be physical meetings of the Board, it is recognised that meetings may be convened electronically.